 What better way to lead up to the holidays than by filling the house with the sweet smell of traditional Christmas cookies baking in the kitchen!
 I love the way that a perfume can bring back memories in a flash, and I think that this recipe in particular is all about the Holidays.

 Today this blogpost is written by Molly who loves to bake.
-She actually runs her own baking classes now and again all over France, and you can check out her other work on her blog right here and instagram for a peek into life in Alsace and her baking escapes.
+She actually runs her own baking classes in Versailles (now virtual!), and you can check out her other work on her site right here and instagram for a peek into life in Versailles and her baking escapes.

 This recipe is for Springerle, traditional Christmas cookies in the Alsace area of France, where I currently live, and in Germany and Switzerland.
 The cookies are unique as they hold delicate designs from a cookie stamp making them utterly breathtaking.
 The process takes almost two days, but for many families here, it’s part of the Christmas tradition, the long wait adding to the excitement and revere.
 Each cookie is lovingly made with family, to send as gifts, or to hang on the tree.